 - Most or all of the schools you're applying to require at least one letter of recommendation and essay.
 Since these features are required on the CA, it will simplify your application process to have them as required, rather than optional, components.

 For any school that you are interested in applying to, look it up on both the CA website and UCA website and note if it's on the CA, the UCA, both, or neither.
-Once you narrow down your college application list, decide which application will make it easiest to apply to all of the schools you're interested in.
+Once you narrow down your college application list, you can decide which application system will make it easier to apply to all the schools you're interested in.

 Working on your college essay?
 Learn what not to do.

-Want to raise a low math score?
-Get tips from our full-scorer.
+Want to raise a low SAT Math score?
+Get expert tips from our full scorer.